 Open Chrome browser > click on 3-dots menu icon and select Settings option in the drop-down menu.

-On the next screen, scroll down and click on Restore Settings to their original defaults option.
+On the Settings screen, click on Reset Settings tab in left-pane and click on Restore Settings to their original default.

 On the confirmation pop-up, click on Reset Settings button to confirm.